pfsense/docs/source/trafficshaper/traffic-shaping-guide.rst

 As an example, look at shaping P2P traffic.
 Assuming the wizard was used, *qP2P* will exist under WAN(s) and LAN(s).
-When a P2P app is launched, traffic will show in these queues if it it was matched by the rules creaed by the wizard.
+When a P2P app is launched, traffic will show in these queues if it it was matched by the rules created by the wizard.
 These queues are designed to carry the bulk P2P traffic, which normally slows a connection down.
 Other generic traffic, like web pages (HTTP), email, IM, VOIP etc will go into other queues.